bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

-# Welcome to Movie Review Sentiment Analysis Repository (WIP)
+# Welcome to Movie Review Sentiment Analysis Repository

 ## About